 Tips for Selling at Vintage Markets

-Vintage markets are so fun to wander around and discover not only antiques but also handmade goods with a rustic feel, upcycled and re-purposed goods.
+Vintage markets are fun to wander around and discover not only antiques but also handmade goods with a rustic feel, upcycled and re-purposed goods.
 Great finds for your home and great for the environment!
-There are some seriously amazing vintage markets out there and we got to chat with 4 in B.C and Alberta who never fail to draw in a good crowd and put on a great market.
+There are amazing vintage markets out there and we got to chat with 4 in B.C and Alberta who never fail to draw in a good crowd and put on a great market.

-Whether you’ve set up shop at vintage markets in the past or are looking to get into them, there’s some really great info from these 4 organizers:
+Whether you’ve set up shop at vintage markets in the past or are looking to get into them, there’s some great info from these 4 organizers:

 What are your tips for pricing vintage & upcycled items?